llpeterson/foundation/performance.md

 ## High-Speed Networks

-The bandwidths available on today's networks are increasing at a dramatic rate, and there is eternal optimism that network bandwidth will continue to improve.
-This causes network designers to start thinking about what happens in the limit or, stated another way, what is the impact on network design of having infinite bandwidth available.
+The seeming continual increase in bandwdith causes network designers to start thinking about what happens in the limit or, stated another way, what is the impact on network design of having infinite bandwidth available.

 Although high-speed networks bring a dramatic change in the bandwidth available to applications, in many respects their impact on how we think